Return to Index

 - Have an active or recent pelvic infection

-- Are allergic to nickel or contrast dye (used in imaging tests)
+- Are allergic to nickel (used in the insert) or contrast dye (used in imaging tests)

 - Have a condition that affects your uterus or fallopian tubes

 Planned Parenthood http://www.plannedparenthood.org

 The Society of Obstetricians and Gynaecologists of Canada http://www.sogc.org